Free House Valuation Services & Online Tools

 Free House Valuation Services

-It’s a question us Brit’s are obsessed with, and apparently there’s nothing more satisfying than discovering our investment has increased in value!
+It’s a question we Brits are obsessed with, and there’s apparently nothing more satisfying than discovering your investment has gone up in value, whether that’s for selling purposes or just for a bit of self-gratification.

 Below is a list of free methods to finding out the value of your home- they range from utilising free valuation tools online, to booking free home visit valuations by a local expert.
 But first, let’s quickly look at “why”…